Travel Vaccines and Advice for Cape Verde (Cabo Verde)

 It is important for travelers to be aware of the different weather patterns on the different islands.

-How Safe is Cape Verde?
+How Safe Is Cape Verde?

 Petty crime is common in Cape Verde in highly-populated areas such as markets and festivals.
 Look out for groups of children with no adult supervision.
 The majority of pickpockets are children.